You must be a member of HWC to attend our writing groups

 The people at the HWC poetry group are all highly original poets with a wide collective knowledge of today’s poetry movements.
 I love the critical debate over each poet’s offering each month.
 We learn a lot and give a lot and enjoy each other’s company.
 What more could a poet ask? - Julie

 The HWC Poetry Group provides me with a warm, friendly caring environment for reading our poems and receiving positive feedback; inspiring poets who share their work; breadth of styles and topics delivered each session; opportunities to hear about poetry competitions and encouragement to enter and fun people who become friends.
-Alex
+Alexander

 I enjoy the sharing of work and the members’ responses.
 Comments flow easily; they’re sincere, insightful and never dull.
 I find it so rewarding to be among like-minded people, all passionate about poetry.
 Kathryn